Chronic fatigue syndrome is a complex, long-term illness that can affect the whole body, causing pain and extreme fatigue.

 - recommending tests to try to identify the cause of any symptoms

-To receive a diagnosis of ME/CFS, a person must have the three core symptoms of the condition for 6 months or longer.
-In addition, the doctor must be unable to find another explanation for the symptoms.
+To receive a diagnosis of ME/CFS, a person must have the three core symptoms of the condition for

 It can take time to eliminate other possible causes of ME/CFS symptoms, but there is no specific test that can identify the condition.